Check out the highlights of Italy, from Venice to the Cinque Terre, Florence and Rome

 - Pesto Class in Levanto - EUR13

-Florentine State Museums (Uffizi, Accademia, Pitti Palace, Medici Chapels, Bargello, Archaeological Museum, Davanzati) can all be booked in advance.
-Reserve tickets by phone on (+39) 055 294883 from Monday to Friday 8.30am-6.30pm, Saturday 8.30am-12.30pm.
-You can also book online at: www.weekendafirenze.com.
-We suggest that you book at least two months in advance especially for the Uffizi as this museum experiences enormous queues (up to 5 hours) all year round.
+Notes: Florentine State Museums (Uffizi, Accademia, Pitti Palace, Medici Chapels, Bargello, Archaeological Museum, Davanzati) can all be booked in advance.
+Reserve tickets online at www.weekendafirenze.com.
+We suggest that you book in advance (your leader can be of assistance), especially for the Uffizi as this museum experiences enormous queues (up to 5 hours) all year round.
 The individual museums have slightly different opening times and closing days between them but the website - www.firenzemusei.it - has everything you need to know about all of them.
+The best day for your visit to any of the museums will be your free day in Florence.

 - Baptistry - EUR10